OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Another possible cause for VMs in the Kubernetes cluster failing to run is lack of contact between the VNF node in the cluster and the OneGate server on the Front-end.

-As described in the :ref:`Quick Start Using miniONE on AWS <try_opennebula_on_kvm>`, the AWS instance where the Front-end is running needs to allow incoming connections for port 5030.
-If you do not want to open the port for all addresses, check the **public** IP address of the VNF node (the AWS Elastic IP, see :ref:`above <check_vnf>`), and create an inbound rule in the AWS security groups for the elastic IP of the VNF node.
+As described in :ref:`Quick Start Using miniONE on AWS <try_opennebula_on_kvm>`, the AWS instance where the Front-end is running needs to allow incoming connections for port 5030.
+If you do not want to open the port for all addresses, check the **public** IP address of the VNF node (the AWS Elastic IP, see :ref:`above <check_vnf>`), and create an inbound rule in the AWS security groups that IP.

-In this case, the ``/var/log/one/oneflow.log`` file on the Front-end will display messages like the following:
+In cases of lack of connectivity with the OneGate server, the ``/var/log/one/oneflow.log`` file on the Front-end will display messages like the following:

 .. code-block:: text